Skip to content

 Quick Answers

-Annually for most California homes; more on heavily-shaded or moisture-prone elevations.
+Annually is right for most Northern California homes, and more often on heavily shaded or moisture-prone north elevations that grow mildew.

 Sources